ahilbers/renewable_test_PSMs/README.md

 ### Modelling & data files
 - `models/`: the files that define the power system model, in the open-source modelling framework `Calliope` (see acknowledgements)
 - `data/demand_wind.csv`: the full 38-year demand and wind time series data for the `6 region` model.
-For the `1 region` model, a specific demand and wind columns must be chosen.
+For the `1 region` model, specific demand and wind columns must be chosen.
 By default these are both taken from `region_5`.

 ### Code